-- Relationships and Families
+- Religion, Relationships and Families

 - Religion and Life

-- The Existence of God and Revelation

-- Crime and Punishment
+- Religion, Crime and Punishment

-- War, Peace and Conflict
+- Religion, Peace and Conflict

-In Year 10, students will begin their learning journey in GCSE RS with a combination of Christianity and Islam Beliefs, Teachings and Practices and 2 themes.

-In year 11, students will be taught the remaining themes and then focus on revision of all content in Paper 1 and Paper 2 before the exams take place.
+In Year 10, students will begin their learning journey in GCSE RS with a combination of Christianity and the 2nd Religion.
+We focus first on Beliefs and Teachings, and 2 themes, (Religion, Relationships and Families, and Religion and Life).
+Finally, we study Christian Practices.
+In year 11, students will study the Practices of the 2nd Religion and the remaining themes - Religion, Crime and Punishment, as well as Religion, Peace and Conflict.
+Finally, we will focus on revision of all content in Paper 1 and Paper 2 before the exams take place.

-Year 10 Key topics: Relationships and Families Christianity Beliefs and Teachings 2nd Religion Beliefs and Teachings Religion and Life Christianity Practices Year 11 Key topics: The Existence of God and Revelation 2nd Religion Beliefs Practices Crime and Punishment War, Peace and Conflict Revision
+Year 10 Key topics: Religion, Relationships and Families Christianity Beliefs and Teachings Second Religion Beliefs and Teachings Religion and Life Christianity Practices Year 11 Key topics:

-- Knowledge of core beliefs and teachings of Christianity/Islam or Sikhism
+- Knowledge of core beliefs and teachings of two religions

-- Knowledge of religious practices of Christianity/Islam or Sikhism
+- Knowledge of religious practices of two religions

 - Religious/non-religious views on a variety of topics and themes

 - Critical analytical skills

 - Ability to work with abstract ideas

 - Communication

 - Reasoning

 - Empathy

 - Reading and writing